-Last week, we challenged you to perform a QUICK edit.
-This is my clever way of easing you into a more in-depth edit, especially if you have a hard time letting go of things or just have a lot of stuff.
+Last week, I challenged you to perform a QUICK edit.
+This is my clever way of easing you into a more in-depth edit, especially if you have a hard time letting go of things or have a lot of stuff.

 If you still have an undecided pile, now is the time to be ruthless.
 Get rid of anything you don’t love or need.
 Be honest with yourself.

 Are you going to wear it?